paul-wolf/djaq/README.md

   frameworks.

 * Djaq uses a syntax that lets you compose queries using Python-like expressions.
-The query format and syntax is chosen to be written by hand quickly.
+The query format and syntax is designed to be written by hand quickly.
 Readability is a key goal.

 * Fast cursor semantics and explicit retrieval.
 It only gets data you